jan-nahodil/jan-nahodil/README.md

 Welcome to my GitHub profile, where lines of code transform into meaningful solutions! <br>

 👨‍💻 <b>Something About Me</b><br>
-I'm a young profesional striving to make my mark in the dynamic world of IT.
+I'm a young professional striving to make my mark in the dynamic world of IT.
 My journey is fueled by curiosity, a love for problem-solving, and a passion for new technologies.
 Whether it's building innovative applications, writing clean code, or collaborating with other tech enthusiasts, I'm always ready for a challenge. <br>

 💼 Currently exploring various technologies and developing personal projects.  <br>
 🎯 My goal: To contribute to impactful projects and grow as a developer.  <br>